Accessing your birth certificate if you were adopted before 30 Dec 2005

 How much does it cost?

-You will not be charged for the meeting with an adoption advisor or when you access the adoption records held by the AAA.
-However, you will have to pay for a copy of your birth certificate when you apply for this.
+You do not have to pay for the meeting with an adoption advisor, however, you will have to pay for a copy of your birth certificate when you apply for this.

 Details of the fees involved in ordering a copy of certificates can be found on the websites of the General Register Offices for England and Wales, Northern Ireland, and Scotland.